-Cybersecurity Guidelines for Safeguarding Your Medical Records
+Cybersecurity Guidelines to Safeguard Your Medical Records

 Family Medicine Physician Dr. Albert Warren, MD consults with a patient and records the patient’s symptoms on an electronic tablet in Hawkinsville, GA.
 USDA Photo by Bob Nichols.